Stocks rise, dollar wilts as investors strap in for Fed rate cut

 'ONE AND DONE?'

+"So it feels like even though we're in December and things should be winding down, there are still two major risk events."

-The weakness in the U.S. currency has been driven by expectations that the Fed will cut interest rates by a quarter point next Wednesday and deliver at least two reductions in 2026.
+The weakness in the dollar has been driven by expectations that the Fed will cut interest rates by a quarter point next Wednesday and deliver at least two reductions in 2026.

 While markets are 90% priced for a Fed rate cut, it could be the most contentious decision in years for the central bank because as many as five of the 12 voting members have publicly said they oppose reducing rates further.